vulerols/msiner/README.md

 # MSIner

-## Intro
-This research was conducted and timed to correspond with TheSASCon2023 https://thesascon.com

 ## Description
 MSIner - Security tool to check MSI installer file on LPE recovery mode CVE-2023-26078 and CVE-2023-26078